-Students will be assigned to provide direct care in primary eye care.
+Students will be assigned to provide direct care in primary eye care in the on-campus facility or affiliated clinical sites.
 They may also rotate through different specialty services (Neuro-Optometric Rehabilitation, Vision Rehabilitation, Optometric Vision Therapy, and Specialty Contact lenses).
+Students will be supervised by licensed optometrists who are faculty or auxiliary clinical faculty members.
 Students will assume an increasing role and increasing responsibility for the delivery of patient care.
-Assignments may be made at the on-campus clinical facility or in affiliated clinical sites.
-Students will be supervised by licensed optometrists who are faculty or auxiliary clinical faculty members.
+Students will also participate in lectures, grand round presentations, and small groups problem-based learning format.
+Completion of the course will require demonstration of competency in a patient encounter and skills assessment.
 Earning a passing grade in PPO-I through IV is a prerequisite for matriculating to PCS-VI.